renfuuu/OORT/oort/README.md

 #### Controls

-C - Change cameras
-M - Mute music
-ESC - to quit game

 ##### Ship controls
 W & S control the pitch
 A & D control the yaw
 Q & E control the roll
 Arrow key up increases the throttle force
 Arrow key down decreases the throttle force
-Space to move forward
-Left click to shoot laser
+Space to shoot the laser

 Debating on having multiple firing types that would be controlled with number keys 1-4

 #### Score Mechanic

 Simple point system: You score points by destroying asteroids.

 #### Win/Lose Condition